 Andy ended up buying up competitors who come up with technical innovations that reduced the cost or improved the quality of steel.

-Despite being willing to invest heavily in efficiency, Carnegie pissed off all his colleagues by being super hawk eyed on the books and working to cut expenses at the same time.
+Despite being willing to invest heavily in efficiency, Carnegie pissed off all of his colleagues by being super hawk-eyed on the books and working to cut expenses at the same time.
 It almost seems like a contradiction but the truth is that Andy was just completely interested in the long game and the bottom line over time.
 He was building for the future and knew that he just needed to cut out all superfluous or negotiable expenses but that expensive investment in technology would yield cost reduction later.
+He looked to cut production costs so he could pass these savings off to steel buyers as his overarching principle was to go out and “scoop the market” and protect the longevity of the business by offering the best product at the lowest price.
+(Reminds me of Amazon.)

-Andy demanded his manager’s back up business decisions with data.
-He depended deeply on reason and data to support his own decision making.
+Andy demanded his managers back up business decisions with data.
+He depended deeply on reason and data to support his own decision making over emotion and intuition.

 Delegate technical details